n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 ---
 title: "How to create a IDM mapping file"
-description: Step by step guide how to create a IDM mapping file.
+description: This is a step by step guide how to create a IDM mapping file.
+In the first block the document type gets mapped.
+In the second block you can define static values which will be used in the mapping file.
+In the third block you can define static values that will be transferred to IDM.
 date: "2021-10-26"
 tags:
   - DOC²